-If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.
+If properly maintained, your portable ice maker should last many years and greatly benefit your home.

-Check out the video above, which will walk you through the steps covered in this article.
+Check out the video below, which will walk you through the steps I’ll cover in this article.

 An important step toward maintaining your portable ice maker is making sure that it’s cleaned regularly.
 If you’re not careful, mold or harmful bacteria can grow inside your ice maker and make you sick.